Karen Tallian

 Karen Rae Tallian (born December 2, 1950) is an American politician and attorney who served as a member of the Indiana Senate for the 4th district from December 2005 through October 2021.
 She was re-elected in 2006, 2010 and 2014.
 While serving in the Senate, Tallian, a progressive, has supported medicinal prescription and the decriminalization of marijuana, and has authored bills in its favor.
 In 2015, she announced her candidacy for governor of Indiana but dropped out that same year, well before the primary season.
 Tallian was also a candidate for the Democratic Party nomination for Indiana Attorney General in 2020, but lost the nomination to Jonathan Weinzapfel.

 Expressing frustration with the way the Republican majority ran the Indiana legislature, Tallian retired in mid-term at the end of October, 2021.

+In March, 2025 Tallian was elected Chair of the Indiana Democratic Party.

 Early life and education

 Tallian is the daughter of Raymond D. Kotansky and Lucille (née Morlan) Kotansky.
 She was born in the farming community of Streator, Illinois, where her father was also born and where he traded antiques and was an auctioneer.
 She is the oldest of four children, including siblings Diane (née Kotansky) Patton, David Kotansky and James Kotansky.

-Tallian earned her B.A. in philosophy and psychology at the University of Chicago in 1972, an associate degree from Chicago’s Harrington College of Design in 1978, and a J.D. from Valparaiso University in 1990.
+Tallian earned her B.A. in philosophy and psychology at the University of Chicago in 1972, an associate degree from Chicago's Harrington College of Design in 1978, and a J.D. from Valparaiso University in 1990.
 She was admitted to the Indiana State Bar in 1990.